-Check out these leading ladies in technology, who shaped the history of computer science and made it what it is today.
+There’s no time like the present to elevate stories of female trailblazers in tech and to recommit to gender equality advocacy.
+With that in mind, check out these leading ladies in technology, all of whom shaped the history of computer science and made it what it is today.

 Although girls had very few opportunities to learn about math and science in the 1800s, Ada Lovelace was trained heavily in both fields; her mother hoped that by learning these subjects, her daughter would grow up much different from her father, poet Lord Byron.
 Lovelace is best known for her work with Charles Babbage, a Lucasian professor of mathematics at Cambridge, who created the Difference Engine (an elaborate calculating machine) and is known as the "father of the computer."